intel/gardener-extension-cri-resmgr/README.md

 ### Deployment and propagation of changes

-In garden virtual and seed clusters you should monitoring and watch over following process:
+In garden virtual and seed clusters you should monitor and watch over following process:

 1. `ControllerRegistration/cri-resmgr-extension` results in `ControllerInstallation/cri-resmgr-extension` (reconciled by **gardener-controller-manager**),
 1. `ControllerInstallation/cri-resmgr-extension` Valid/Installed/Healthy conditions are true - those conditions are based on `ManagedResource/cri-resmgr-extension-*` (synced by **gardenlet/controllerinstallation_care controller**),
 1. `ManagedResource/cri-resmgr-extension-*` of `type=seed` results in deploying `Pod/cri-resmgr-extension` in seed cluster (**reconciled by gardener-resource-manager**),
 1. (Optionally) if configs are defined, the additional `ConfigMap/gardener-extension-cri-resmgr-configs` should be created in `extension-cri-resmgr-extension-XXXX` namespace with keys representing different kind of configs (e.g. fallback/default),
 1. At the end of shoot reconciliation process, **gardenlet** creates `Extension/cri-resource-manager` watched by `Pod/cri-resmgr-extension` which initiates deployment of CRI-resource-manager to shoot worker nodes,
-1. CRI-Resource-Manager deployment is implemented by creating `ManagedResource/extension-runtime-cri-resmgr` for shoot that consists installation chart (agent and installation DaemonSets and optional `ConfigMap/cri-resmgr-config.TYPE` configs),
+1. CRI-Resource-Manager deployment is implemented by creating `ManagedResource/extension-runtime-cri-resmgr` for shoot that consists of installation chart (agent and installation DaemonSets and optional `ConfigMap/cri-resmgr-config.TYPE` configs),
 1. After **gardener-resource-manager** reconciles `ManagedResources/extension-runtime-cri-resmgr` for shoot - conditions of those newly created resources (2 x DaemonsSets with liveness probes) are monitored by `Pod/cri-resmgr-extension` and reported in `Extension/cri-resmgr-extension` status( `SystemComponentsHealthy` condition),
 1. Condition of `Extensions/cri-resmgr-extension` is monitored by **gardenlet/shoot_care** controller and affects finally `Shoot.status.conditions`

 In a shoot, we expect two DaemonSets to be deployed:
-- **cri-resmgr-agent** - that Ready status is based on probl that tries to connect to local CRI-Resource-Manager process,
+- **cri-resmgr-agent** - that Ready status is based on probe that tries to connect to local CRI-Resource-Manager process,
 - **cri-resmgr-installation** - which copies binaries, configures CRI-resource-manager and then reconfigures and restarts kubelet and then goes to sleep - its Ready status is based on probe that checks "systemctl status cri-resource-manager"

-To debug issues you can consult use logs of following components (commands are for local kind-based Gardener deployment):
+To debug issues you can consult logs of following components (commands are for local kind-based Gardener deployment):

 1. Seed context: `Pod/cri-resmgr-extension` - can be accessed by:
    ```sh